 Our community is very diverse and many families do not speak the languages offered, especially French.
 Therefore much on-site help and support is offered to families at AIS through study hall, individual or small group tutoring, and directed study after school.
 We are also able to provide additional support during the school day for those who would benefit from this.

 How often will I be updated about my child’s progress?

 Austin International School believes in the importance of communication between home and school.
 Therefore, your child’s teachers will update you regularly about your child’s progress.
 A newsletter will be sent regularly, telling you about what is happening in the classroom.
 Report cards and parent/teacher conferences are also scheduled regularly throughout the year.
 The teachers will also contact you if there are any special circumstances concerning your child at any time.

 Where can I find a copy of the curriculum?

 AIS follows a seamless curriculum using the Common Core State Standards and the French curriculum framework.
 We can provide you with a copy of our curriculum.

-Information will be shared about the after-school activities we offer at orientation night in August.
+Information will be shared about the afterschool activities we offer at back to school night in August.
 You will be able to learn more about what is available as well as sign-up for any of the activities.
 You may also find information about current classes and enrollment on the Extracurricular section of our website.